Trees are a significant natural resource and contribute to the amenity and character of Strathfield Local Government Area.

 If you remove, damage, or lop a tree without Council’s consent, you may be liable to a significant fine.

-Please be aware that trees on public land, including nature strips are Council property.
+Please be aware that trees on public land, including Parks and nature strips are Council property.

 As a site manager, contractor, property owner, business owner, rental property manager or strata committee member, you may also be liable to a penalty for engaging or allowing another person to remove, prune or lop a tree without Council’s consent.

 The maximum penalty in the Land and Environment Court of NSW is $1.1 million plus orders, for each tree or offence.

 Illegal Tree Pruning By Tree Lopping Contractors

 It has come to Council’s attention that residents are being approached by as yet unidentified tree contractors, proposing unsolicited tree works that are stated to not require Council approval or are said to fall within Council’s “10% rule” of acceptance and therefore not requiring a Tree Pruning Permit.